The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/fighter.md

 ***Equipment***
 - Heavy Plate Armor, 3 slots
 - Longsword - d10 dmg, two hands, 3 slots
-- Warhorse - Level 3, 10 STR, DEX, WIL, 9 ML.
+- Warhorse - 3d6 stamina, 10 STR, DEX, WIL, 9 ML.
 5 Slots when ridden, 15 when not
 - Squire - See retainer rules for generation.
 Armed with a spear and a desire to prove themself

 ***Talents***: Armor Master, Influence, Brute Strength